andymuncey/UnitTest-Reflection/README.md

 - that the non access modifier(s) for a field are correct

 ## InstanceTester
 Allows the invocation of methods of a class (returning the result of invoking the method on a given object), and inspection of the values of fields in a class.
-It can also directluy set the value of a field (regardless of access modifiers).
+It can also directly set the value of a field (regardless of access modifiers).
 It can identify the following errors
 - Where an instance cannot be constructed
 - Where a method cannot be invoked with a given set of arguments
 - Where a field does not exist
+- Where a field is not initialised after the constructor is called

 ## MethodsTester
 Allows the existance of instance methods to be checked, and various aspects of these to be verified, including: